FIWARE-Ops/FIWARE-Legal/docs/FIWARELabTermsAndConditions.md

 ### Term

-This Agreement shall enter into force from the Effective Date in accordance with section [Definitions](#Definitions) above, and will remain in effect until terminated by You or Us in accordance with section [Termination](#Termination), or as varied by any new Terms and Conditions which may be posted on the website as permitted at section [Amendment of this Agreement](#amendment-of-this-agreement).
+This Agreement shall enter into force from the Effective Date in accordance with section [Definitions](#definitions) above, and will remain in effect until terminated by You or Us in accordance with section [Termination](#termination), or as varied by any new Terms and Conditions which may be posted on the site as permitted at section [Amendment of this Agreement](#amendment-of-this-agreement).

 ### Termination